Trang An Gate at Ninh Binh City

 Non Nước Pagoda in Ninh Binh is an ancient Buddhist temple located at the foot of the Non Nuoc “mountain” alongside the Day River.
 Originally constructed during the Ly Dynasty (1009-1225), it was destroyed by war and neglect then rebuilt during the Tran Dynasty (1226-1400).
 It has since been destroyed and rebuilt many times but the pagoda is now recognized as a national historical and cultural relic, for its stunning location, history and architecture.

-Non Nuoc is part of Thuy Son Park, an 8 hectare area that has been put aside as part of the “green lungs” project in Ninh Binh City.
-Situated on the banks of the Day River, Thuy Son Park is a popular exercise and recreational spot for locals, containing including a swimming pool and a small zoo.
+Non Nuoc is part of Thuy Son Park, an 8 hectare area that has been put aside as part of the “green lungs” project of Ninh Binh City.
+Situated on the banks of the Day River, Thuy Son Park is a popular exercise and recreational spot for locals, containing a swimming pool and a small zoo.
 Crisscrossed with paths and walkways, the park provides a peaceful venue for office workers, students and families to keep fit and a great place to meet people, especially in the early morning and late afternoons.

 Bảo Tang Ninh Binh